mdrie/klimaschutzmonitor/README.md

 The CMS will not ask for a login and edit the local contents directly.
 Any changes in the CMS will be reflected immediately in the frontend.
 This is much more convenient when editing larger amounts.

 It would be nice to have a separate `config.yml` for this, such that editing the file is not needed.
 However, then the collection configuration in the same file would be duplicated.
-Once Static CMS (successor of Netlify CMS)
+Once we swithch to Static CMS (successor of Netlify CMS), this might improve.

 ### Deployment